Detailed Census

-Drone-based Behavioral Studies and Abundance/Body Condition Estimates of Marine Mammals and Birds
+Drone-based Body Condition Estimates of Large Mammals in Marine and Terrestrial Environments

 State of the Art

-Most nature reserves and countries monitor the status of their mammal and bird populations (both in terms of numbers and health status).
-Animal population sizes are often assessed manually by biologists counting animals from land, air, or boats, or tracking their traces.
-These methods are very labour intensive and costly.
-Other methods such as tagging and biotelemetry usually entail capture of the animal at least once, sometimes several times, which may have large behavioural impact on the species in question.
+Many conservation initiatives and governmental agencies monitor the status of threatened animal populations, but their efforts are often limited to locating and counting individuals.
+Population sizes are often assessed manually by biologists counting animals from land, air, or boats, or rangers tracking them on foot and evaluating their health and body condition using subjective observations.
+Other methods such as tagging and biotelemetry usually require capturing the animal at least once, which may have significant behavioural impacts, in addition to being labour intensive and costly.

 Innovations and Impact

-Automation of census efforts using the novel technologies developed in WP2 and WP3, enabling frequent collection of data to support more detailed analysis of changes in numbers and health, focusing on coastal birds and mammals, and on gathering comprehensive information in a marine environment such as the Wadden Sea.
+Automation of the processing of images collected in census efforts using the novel technologies developed in WP2 and WP3.
+Frequent collection of data to support more detailed analysis of changes in demographics and health, focusing on large mammals, and on gathering comprehensive information both in marine and terrestrial environments.

 DCs in a boat.